Hazyzh/cursor-highlight/README.md

 - **`Left Mouse Button`** keep press left mouse button and moving, will painting on the screen.
 - **`Mouse Wheel`** scrolling mouse wheel will zoom in/out the highlight section area.

-> You can also control by click the tray bar icon.
+> You can also control it by clicking the tray bar icon.

 ## License

 MIT license.

- 🎉 Your support is very much appreciated! 🎉
+ 🎉 All your support is super appreciated! 🎉

 - [Star on GitHub](https://github.com/Hazyzh/cursor-highlight/stargazers)